charleshenryhugo/Notifier/README.md

    --msgfile value, --mf value      Specify the file that stores your notification message (UTF-8) --slack-ids value, -k value      Specify the target slack userID(s).
 Do nothing if the slack state is off --slacks-file value, --kf value  Specify the file that stores target slack userID list (one address per line).
 Do nothing if the email state is off
-   --subject value, -s value        Specify the title/subject of your notification (UTF-8, maximum 256 bytes for emailnotification)
+   --subject value, -s value        Specify the title/subject of your notification (UTF-8, maximum 256 bytes for email notification)
    --help, -h                       show help --version, -v                    print the version
 ```